VilleSalonen/villesalonen.fi/_posts/2015-12-30-lets-encrypt.md

 There were some gotchas and problems so I decided to write a short article how I overcame them.

 This website is running on [Digital Ocean's](https://www.digitalocean.com/) virtual machine with Ubuntu 15.10.
-Some Linux distributions hae Let's Encrypt software available from the distribution's own repositories but I ended up cloning from [the master branch](https://github.com/letsencrypt/letsencrypt).
+Some Linux distributions have Let's Encrypt software available from the distribution's own repositories but I ended up cloning from [the master branch](https://github.com/letsencrypt/letsencrypt).

     git clone https://github.com/letsencrypt/letsencrypt
     cd letsencrypt/